xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (dkulp)  OpenGL - Allow 24bit depth buffer for OpenGL canvas.
+   -- enh (dkulp)  OpenGL - For <=16bit depth buffer for OpenGL canvas, adjust the near clipping plane to provide more precision for z-depth to use.
+This fixes most issues with Render Style 1 on Intel.
+   -- bug/enh (dkulp) OpenGL - Always create canvas with depth buffer.
+This is required for SideCar.
+   -- enh (dkulp)  OpenGL - if problems creating context, fallback to using the shared context.
+Mostly works fine to share it.
+Should happen, but occasionally does with SideCar.
    -- enh (scott)  Rewrote Select Effect Panel.
 Effects can be selected by Effect Type.
 Removed Regex Searching.
    -- enh (gil)    Reorganized DMX models into separate classes.
 Make sure you have backups of your show folder
                    just in case since it was a huge change.